 The mismeasured height of the antenna above the mark is probably the most pervasive and frequent blunder in GPS control surveying.

-For Reach RS/RS+, consider the antenna height as the distance between the mark and the bottom of Reach RS/RS+ (h on figure 5) plus 65 mm.
+Measure the distance between the mark and the bottom of your Reach (h on Figure 5).

-- When you securely placed Reach RS/RS+ over the mark, you are ready to set or determine its position.
+When you securely placed your Reach over the mark, you are ready to set or determine its position.